uniwebcms/semantic-parser/docs/mapping-patterns.md

 5. **Safe extraction**: Use `helpers.safe()` when accessing uncertain paths
 6. **Validate**: Use `validateRequired()` for critical fields
 7. **Type safety**: Consider adding TypeScript definitions for your schemas
+8. **Sanitize at engine level**: Sanitize once during data preparation, not in components
+9. **Preserve arrays**: Keep paragraph arrays when possible for better rendering control
+10. **Use Text component**: Adopt the reference Text component for consistent rendering

 ## Contributing Patterns